MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-release-notes.md

 2019 December 3

 - Test content updates:
   - Online documentation for the Monthly Azure Stack Hub Update workflow and the OEM Package Validation workflow have been updated.
-Please review the updated documentation here​ Validate OEM packages and here Validate software updates from Microsoft
+Please review the updated documentation [Validate OEM packages](azure-stack-vaas-validate-oem-package.md) and [Validate software updates](azure-stack-vaas-validate-microsoft-updates.md) from Microsoft.
   - VaaS Package Validation workflow update: OEM Validation Workflow is the only test required for monthly Azure Stack Hub update verification and OEM package validation.
 The test updates the stamp with the provided AzureStack/OEM packages and runs Cloud Simulation Engine verification tests.
   - VaaS PowerShell Extension update: Package Validation workflow automation is now supported.
 Please see Azure Stack Hub VaaS Automate with Powershell for detailed information about the location and step-by-step instructions to use this extension.